kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 these requests are cheap and scalable, but we need to understand the latency impact of waiting for both of them before serving a response back to the client.
-If this turns out to have performance implications, it could be partially mitigated by configuring etcd to send regular progress events.
+If this turns out to have performance implications, it could be partially mitigated by configuring etcd to send regular progress events, which is something we will explore.

 In the worst case, the “wait until fresh” duration is exceeded, and then the request must be served from etcd anyway, which will be much higher latency than